LacunaSoftware/docs/docs.en-us/articles/signer/on-premises/windows/index.md

 current version to the latest one available.

-If any of the versions included in the update have database model changes ("Updates database model: yes") then you should procceed carefully as the container will attempt to update the database upon startup.
+If any of the versions included in the update have database model changes ("Updates database model: yes") then you should procceed carefully as the instance will attempt to update the database upon startup.

 In this scenario, it is recommended to choose one of the following options: